ITISFoundation/osparc-simcore/README.md

 To develop, in addition:

 - python 3.6 (this dependency will be deprecated soon)
+- nodejs for client part (this dependency will be deprecated soon)
 - [vscode] (highly recommended)

 This project works and is developed mainly under **linux** but, with some adjustments, it can also be done under windows (see notes below).